Shanghai SH760: Development

 The Shanghai Automobile assembly line produced its first prototype on 28 September 1958, called Fenghuang (meaning Phoenix in English).
 It was based on a 1957 FSO Warszawa and was powered by a 2.1 liter Nanjing NJ050 four-cylinder engine, itself a copy of the Soviet Pobeda M20 engine.
 The Phoenix models are distinguished by round headlights and fins to the rear.
-The front end resembled the American 1955-1956 Packard Patrician and Packard Clipper models.
+The front end and overall body resembled the American 1955-1956 Packard Patrician and 1956 Plymouth Savoy models.

 A second Phoenix prototype was produced in January 1959, now with quad headlights.
 The car was powered by a 150 horsepower V8 for a top speed of 120 km/h, but other sources mentioned that the engine was the new Nanjing CN070, a 3.5 liter inline-six that produced around 70 horsepower.
 The styling was similar to the 1958 Plymouth.

 The third prototype, named the Jiaotong, was produced in November 1959 and returned to dual headlights.
 The grille design featured two dragons incorporated into it, as well as new hood ornaments.
 This prototype was probably powered by a V8 engine.

 The final Phoenix prototype was now based on the Mercedes-Benz 220 (W180) instead of the FSO Warszawa, otherwise the styling was similar to the first prototype.
 In the summer of 1959, the production version of the Phoenix was released.
 Very few Phoenix models were produced.

 In December 1964, a modified Phoenix changed its name to Shanghai SH760, and was in full production.
 A mere fifty cars were built in 1964, but by the mid-seventies factory capacity stood at 5,000 per annum.
 The SH760 was powered by the Jinfeng (Golden Phoenix) 680Q, a 2.2 litre straight-six engine developing 90 bhp and coupled with a four-speed manual gearbox.
 As with the basis of the bodywork, this was a copy of 1950s Mercedes-Benz mechanicals, although the engine was OHV instead of OHC.
 Construction was by hand, with old-fashioned methods and on a small scale.

 A 1985 visitor described the process as chaotic, with many body parts rusting before they were even painted - but since the metal was so thick, this was not an issue, as they would still easily outlast the engine and transmission.

 Variants

 SH760A

-In 1974, the SH760A was released.
-This was a complete redesign of the SH760 with more modern front and rear end design replacing the 1950s styling of the SH760, although the center section was still based from the same Mercedes-Benz model.
+In 1974, the fully redesigned SH760A was released.
+More modern front and rear end design replacing the 1950s styling of the SH760, although the center section was still taken from the same Mercedes-Benz model.
 The powertrain was carried over from the SH760.
-Air conditioning was developed and approved in 1983, but was not available until 1988 with the SH760B.
+Air conditioning was developed and approved in 1983, but did not become available until 1988 with the SH760B.

 Production continued until around 1989 with some 49,000 units produced.